drhsqlite/pikchr/doc/grammar.md

      additional color names of "None" and "Off" are also recognized and have a value of -1.

+  *  CODEBLOCK &rarr;   All tokens contained within nested {...}.
+This is only used as the body of a "define".

 There are many non-terminals in the grammar, but a few are more important.
 If you are new to the Pikchr language, begin by focusing on these
 six: